 Once you’ve fully internalized the concept of these connected chord shapes within the CAGED system, you’ll have access to five different shapes for each chord.

 This wraps up the rhythm guitar portion of this guide.
 If you haven’t spent any time working on playing lead guitar, then we suggest stopping here for now.
-If you’d like to get started playing lead guitar, check out the Lead Guitar Quick-Start Series or some of our other Lead Guitar Lessons.
+If you’d like to get started playing lead guitar, check out this guide: A Guide To Improvising Guitar Solos For Complete Beginners

 The second half of this video from Scott Paul Johnson gets into how this applies to lead guitar.
 You can take this new connected CAGED roadmap, and break it back up into chords with a corresponding pentatonic scale shape.